 Filip Reyntjens, University of Antwerp

-Naomi Roht-Arriaza, University of California, Hastings College of the Law
+Naomi Roht-Arriaza, University of California, Hastings College of Law

 Michael Scharf, Case Western Reserve University School of Law